 There are ten such congregations each year, although Emmanuel will present candidates in person at only some of these.
 The largest, called General Admission, is when undergraduate degrees (and some postgraduate degrees) are conferred.
 This takes place at the end of June each year.

-If you hold a BA degree you become eligible for an MA degree six years after the end of your first term of residence.
+If you hold a BA degree you become eligible for an MA degree six years after the end of your first term of residence, providing you have held your BA degree for at least two years.
 The College will write to you when you become eligible with details of the congregation at which we plan to present candidates.
 You can be presented for your MA at another congregation if you wish.

 Other congregations are generally smaller than these two and usually consist of people being presented for postgraduate degrees such as the PhD and MPhil.